 But a telescope's significance can't always be measured by its reach into space so much as its reach here on Earth: More people, some 7 million in all, have looked into the heavens through Griffith's Zeiss refracting telescope than any other on the planet.

 Few institutions can literally reveal new worlds to its visitors like the Griffith Observatory.
 And it is the rare observatory that becomes a cultural icon.
 As a movie and television location, it has come to symbolize Los Angeles.
 Its greatest prominence came in the 1955 film classic Rebel Without A Cause.
 Plenty of astronomical facilities may honor Galileo, but only Griffith Observatory has a monument ― in the shadow of the Hollywood sign ― that honors a star of a vastly different firmament, James Dean.

-After a five-year-long, $93 million restoration and expansion, the observatory's being unveiled, and the public again has access to this window on the galaxy.
-So the question, in show business terms, is this: Are we talking blockbuster?
+After a five-year-long, $93 million restoration and expansion, the observatory was finally unveiled anew in 2006, and the public again has access to this window on the galaxy.

 Now playing: the universe

 "We have a story to tell and it's a story on a monumental scale," says observatory director Edwin C. Krupp.
 It's the rare sequel that transcends the original.
 But in the case of the Griffith Observatory, when you're all about the big picture in the land of Cinerama, it helps to have one of your own.
 The observatory holds a 3,040-square-foot porcelain enamel wall that captures a sliver of space encompassing 1.7 million visible objects ― galaxies, stars, asteroids.
 Compiled from actual observational data, it's the largest astronomical image ever created, and called, simply enough, the Big Picture.